abitdodgy/cfw-usermanager/README.md

 1. Create the database using the included SQL file.
 2. Add the datasource in ColdFusion Admin or Railo.
-3. This app uses BCrypt.class for password hashing.
-It's included in the lib directory.
+3. This app uses `BCrypt.class` for password hashing.
+It's included in the `/lib` directory.
 Make sure it's available to the app.
 Depending on what you are using (Railo or ColdFusion), see instructions below.
 4. Setup your email credentials in `/config/settings.cfm`.
 The e-mail functionality is commented out at the moment (optional).

 **Railo Users**

 Make sure you include the `/lib` folder, which contains `BCrypt.class`.
 BCrypt.class is needed for password encryption.
 The path is specified in `User.cfc` where we create our Java objects.
 For example:

-    CreateObject('java','BCrypt.class','/lib')`
+    CreateObject('java','BCrypt.class','/lib')

 **ColdFusion Users**